 Which would add an ‘x’ symbol in the left button area for all titlebars.
 When the button is clicked, the target/window/destroy menu path would be called.

-The fill-area contents of the titlebar is also configurable (text to display) via the format string provided in global/config/visual/bars/titlebar.
+The fill-area contents of the titlebar is also configurable (text to display) via the format string provided in global/settings/visual/bars/titlebar.